 Once heavily dependent upon salmon, the community of King Cove is now more diversified, processing groundfish and crab from the GOA and BSAI.
-The community is home to several large crab vessels, and is also home to Peter Pan Seafoods, 13 the only shore based processor located in King Cove.
+The community is home to several large crab vessels, and is also home to Peter Pan Seafoods, 15 the only shore based processor located in King Cove.
 The plant processes salmon, crab, halibut, and groundfish.
 A large majority of King Cove's work force is employed full time in the commercial fishing industry, with additional employment in the community to support businesses dependent on commercial fishing.
 For several years now, the amount and total value of crab processed in King Cove have been declining, while groundfish processing has increased.
 The decline in crab production was due primarily to a decline in quotas, related to reduced stocks.
 In addition, AFA sideboard limits on BSAI crab have also limited the amount of crab that could be processed in King Cove.
 Under the Program, crab processing has remained an important component of the diversified processing undertaken at the shore plant in King Cove.
 Yet, the potential for the community to attract additional processing is limited by excessive share caps, which constrain the local plant since its parent merged with the owner of two other plants active in the crab fisheries.
 In addition, rapid fleet contraction under the Program, particularly in the Bristol Bay red king crab and Bering Sea C. opilio fisheries, has affected King Cove.
-Approximately 20 crew jobs were estimated to have been lost (see Lowe, et al., 2006).
-Although difficult to quantify because of the yearly variation in crew employment, the estimate is consistent with information gathered in other studies (see NPFMC/AECOM, 2010).
+Approximately 20 crew jobs were estimated to have been lost (Lowe, et al., 2006).
+Although difficult to quantify because of the yearly variation in crew employment, the estimate is consistent with information gathered in other studies (NPFMC/AECOM, 2010 and NPFMC/EDAW, 2008).
 In the first year of the Program, fleet contraction is also believed to have caused a drop in demand for harbor and moorage services, and goods and services from fishery support businesses in King Cove.
 Attribution of these effects to the change in crab management is difficult, since data isolating spending of crab vessels and fishery participants from spending associated with other fishery and non-fishery activities, are not available (see Lowe, et al., 2006).
-Subsequently, King Cove businesses are believed to have received increased demand for services, comparable to pre-rationalization levels, as vessels continuing to participate in the crab fishery are believed to have spent more time in the area during the longer seasons (NPFMC/EDAW, 2008), Aleutia, Inc. is the community entity representing King Cove, Originally established as a salmon marketing company, the company also represents Sand Point and King Cove as their halibut and sablefish Community Quota Entity for purchases of quota in those fisheries.
+Aleutia, Inc. is the community entity representing King Cove.
+Originally established as a salmon marketing company, the company also represents Sand Point and King Cove as their halibut and sablefish Community Quota Entity for purchases of quota in those fisheries.